 Because when you serve a $45 steak, the last thing a foodservice operator wants is a rib eye returned to the kitchen and a negative Yelp review.

 What is sous vide?
 Envision consistency and efficiency.

 Sous vide cooking prepares meats and vegetables in a vacuum-sealed plastic pouch or glass jar for a water bath or steam.
 The item is then cooked for longer than usual times at an extremely regulated temperature, much lower and slower than normal cooking.

-The goal is perfectly, even-cooked items, from edge to edge, and retention of moisture and volume.
+The goal is perfect, even-cooked items, from edge to edge, and retention of moisture and volume.

-How does Sous Vide Cooking improve fine dining?
-These establishments cannot afford to let their finished products differ day to day.
+How does sous vide cooking improve fine dining?
+These establishments cannot afford to let their finished products differ.
 Perfection with every cover is the goal.

 "Cooks flow in and out of kitchens.
 A guy might stick around for six, eight months then leave, so training is a big deal," McDonough said.

 And the next order up is an airline chicken breast.
 Ready or not, here comes an order!
 Is your new line cook ready for the dinner rush?